-You've desired it for awhile now.
-You've thought about it almost every day.
-You've longed for that "forbidden food."
+You’ve desired it for awhile now.
+You’ve thought about it almost every day.
+You’ve longed for that “forbidden food.”
 You have truly wanted it so badly and for so very long that you could taste it.
-You find it difficult to understand how Billy Joel sang such a romantic tune about it and yet all you can equate it with is dreadfully high blood sugar.
+You find it difficult to understand how Billy Joel sang such a romantic tune about an Italian restaurant and yet all you can equate it with is dreadfully high blood sugar.

 But, the antipasto wins out and you finally convince your friend to accompany you to your favorite Italian Restaurant.
 You walk in knowing this could be trouble.
 The scent of the garlic rolls follow you from the front door all the way to your seat.
 Before you even look at the menu you can hear that dietitian/certified diabetes educator’s song ringing in your ears about testing your blood sugar before the meal and about 2 hours later so “it will either give you peace of mind or you’ll know you better not do that again” and you can make a better choice next time.

 Alright, so she was reasonable and never told you to refrain from your favorite food, just find out things.
 And then you remember – oh, that voice again – she also said to sit down, peruse the menu and think of every food you would like that might have a dramatic effect on your blood sugar.
 Minestrone soup or salad?
 How many garlic rolls?
 Side of pasta or full plate?
 Breading on the chicken parmigiana or chicken cacciatore?
 The tomato sauce?
 Dessert?